-Course credit 0.5 creditPrerequisite: noneSubject Category: Design to help spread the word about what it means to be a food-citizen.
+This Farm-to-Table class empowers students to become food citizens, actively contributing to the creation of a new, healthy, and sustainable food culture.
+This semester-long program explores the history and science of food, diverse food cultures, resilient agriculture, and cooking.
+The student experience will culminate in the preparation of a Mindful Meal and production of a creative project to help spread the word about what it means to be a food-citizen.
 The innovative curriculum uses hands-on, project-based learning.
 Students will be immersed in engaging projects, lively discussions and meaningful interactions with farmers, chefs, educators, and creative storytellers.
 This course connects closely to research happening at the Center for Desert Agriculture, with a focus on Saudi Arabian Culture, food, and heritage.